Master of Education (M.Ed.)

 The Master of Education Programs are 36-hour programs specifically designed for licensed or license eligible teachers*.
 The M.Ed. programs are offered on-line and include 12 hours of professional education coursework and 24 hours of content specialization coursework in Educational Leadership and Supervision (PreK-Adult), Reading Specialist (PreK-Adult), or Special Education (K-6 or 5-Adult).
-Additionally, teachers who already hold a master’s degree may complete certificate programs in Educational Leadership (PreK-Adult), Reading Specialist (PreK-Adult) or Special Education (K-6 or 5-Adult).
+Additionally, teachers who already hold a master’s degree may complete certificate programs in Educational Leadership (PreK-Adult), Reading Specialist (PreK-Adult) or Special Education (K-6 or 5-Adult) (Note: certificate programs do not qualify for financial aid).
 Teachers may also choose to enroll as non-degree seeking students and take graduate courses for re-certification, to provide greater specialization within one’s field, or to assist in professional advancement.
 For more information please review the Policies and Procedures Handbook for Master of Education Program.
 To apply for admission to the M.Ed. program, click here.

 For information about content specialization programs or certification only programs, select a Content Specialization below: